Photo by John McColgan, Bureau of Land Management, Alaska Fire Service

 Wildland fires scorch millions of acres every year in the United States (the average for the past ten years is just over four million acres a year).
 Scientists strongly suspect the acreage to increase due to global warming.

 Wildland firefighting is a part of the culture for many places, particularly in dry western areas.
 My cousin Jan and her husband David, own a home near Colorado Springs, CO.
-Their insurance company provided instructions on how to lessen the chance their house would catch on fire, such as by clearing trees, brush and fallen pine needles a certain distance from their home (a couple years ago a wildfire did get within 2,000 feet).
+Their insurance company provided instructions on how to lessen the chance their house would catch on fire, such as by clearing trees, brush, and fallen pine needles a certain distance from their home (a couple of years ago a wildfire did get within 2,000 feet).
 College students often take advantage of being on seasonal fire crews and earn significant pay towards school expenses, especially while employed with federal land management agencies.

 As I reach retirement age, I wonder if I could be like him.
 I thoroughly enjoyed fighting wildland fires.
-If I were to do it again, it would not be for the supposed glory or the pay, but for the intrinsic values that come with the territory.
-The travel, meeting a variety of interesting people, being immersed in diverse landscapes and culture, and the opportunity of pushing yourself both mentally and physically, would be a few of the reasons.
+If I were to do it again, it would not be for the supposed glory or the pay but for the intrinsic values that come with the territory.
+The travel, meeting a variety of interesting people, being immersed in diverse landscapes and culture, and the opportunity of pushing yourself both mentally and physically would be a few of the reasons.

-My biggest fear that might prevent me, is that I wouldn’t be able to keep up, and that my ability might risk the lives of others.
-So, for now I will be satisfied and reminisce on the past and enjoy the good memories I have about one of my unordinary life adventures.
+My biggest fear that might prevent me is that I wouldn’t be able to keep up and that my ability might risk the lives of others.
+So, for now, I will be satisfied and reminisce on the past and enjoy the good memories I have about one of my unordinary life adventures.

-Final note: Another group we were told to avoid, were the inmate crews.
+Final note: Another group we were told to avoid was the inmate crews.
 During my training, I learned there was a good chance we might encounter them on a fire.
 The state of California has a contingent of such crews.
 These non-dangerous prisoners earn a dollar a day for the opportunity to be on a crew.
 Good behavior is a condition for placement.
 I didn’t have to worry about “intermingling” as they were purposely separated from the other crews.
-They went through the chow line when others were not present, the tables they sat for meals were so far from the others, they may well have been in quarantine.
+They went through the chow line when others were not present; the tables they sat for meals were so far from the others, they may as well have been in quarantine.
 An armed guard was with them at all times, and they were never present in the common areas of camp during our off hours.
 I don’t think I remember hearing any of them ever talking or see them smiling.
 Their presence was much like an enigma.

-Conversely, one of the unique things I witnessed on the Mitsue fire, was the interaction of the Navajo crew.
+Conversely, one of the unique things I witnessed on the Mitsue fire was the interaction of the Navajo crew.
 We were told not to approach them (not sure why), but it was apparently okay when one of their crew members came and talked with us at various times.
 What was just as interesting was the interchange several of the Navajo had with the Crow.
 The supply tent on the Mitsue was staffed by members of the Crow Nation.
 If you needed a shovel or you lost your water bottle, you went to the supply tent.
-Apparently, the Crow staff were trained firefighters like us but they were assisting with camp operation because it was so early in the season, the full compliment of their teams was not available to be on the fire lines.
-Regardless, it was clear that both the Navajo guys and the Crow, were taking advantage of this rare opportunity to talk and share with one another the special bond they have as native North Americans.
-It appeared to me they were having fun discussing and sharing things about their lives, and their way of living.
+Apparently, the Crow staff were trained firefighters like us, but they were assisting with camp operation because it was so early in the season, the full complement of their teams was not available to be on the fire lines.
+Regardless, it was clear that both the Navajo guys and the Crow were taking advantage of this rare opportunity to talk and share with one another the special bond they have as native North Americans.
+It appeared to me they were having fun discussing and sharing things about their lives and their way of living.

-I had some fun too learning about some of my Hispanic co-workers.
+I had some fun, too, learning about some of my Hispanic co-workers.
 One day we had passenger vans to take us to our work location for the day.
-One of the guys was joking about not being able to find a Spanish speaking station on the radio.
+One of the guys was joking about not being able to find a Spanish-speaking station on the radio.
 I found they had a great sense of humor.
 It was interesting that they were able to interpret some of the signage written in French.
-They recognized enough French words that were similar enough to Spanish, that they were able to get a gist of the message.
-To me it was just another example of how the firefighting community can enrich a person’s life.
+They recognized enough French words that were similar enough to Spanish that they were able to get a gist of the message.
+To me, it was just another example of how the firefighting community can enrich a person’s life.

-The Kansas City, Kansas Public Library has a multitude of resources covering the subject of fighting forest fires.
+Kansas City, Kansas Public Library has a multitude of resources covering the subject of fighting forest fires.
 Some of those include: